FullStackForger/fs-zeromq-examples/pub-sub-push-pull-distributor/README.md

 Run Distributor as the last service to keep PUB-SUB connection in sync.
 Otherwise, Distributor will publish messages and because of missing subscribers they will be dropped.

-If have similar architecture in production order of starting services doesn't really matter.
+Note that in similar architecture in production order of starting services doesn't really matter.
-Some request will not be processed either way as it takes time to:
+Not all requests in real life will be processed either way as it takes time to:
 1. Startup the service.
 2. Establish connection between services.
+There are ways to mitigate that.
+Find out more in 0MQ official guide.

 ## Overview